FlorianRakos/IoT-NotCapricorns/README.md

-# Combined repository of Roth, Lind, and Smith
+# Combined repository of Florian, Jorrit, Cristina, Gift and Luca

 In this repo there are three different portfolios.
 One for each student.